Water restrictions and bans

 It is important to note that Strathcona County also manages water amounts to make sure there is sufficient water storage for firefighting.

-As part of emergency preparedness, residents are encouraged to sign up for SC Alerts to receive updates in case of serious water disruptions or other emergency events that may affect Strathcona County residents.
+As part of emergency preparedness, residents are encouraged to sign up for to receive updates in case of serious water disruptions or other emergency events that may affect Strathcona County residents.
+Make sure to sign up for water ban and restriction notices.